Athenian-CT-Assignments/CT-Projects-Base/4 rainbow_balls/README.md

 As a final task, let's make our program more interactive.
 On day 2 of this week, you will learn about how to get text input using windows in Turtle.
 If you didn't do that yet, you can try to figure it out on your own here: https://docs.python.org/3/library/turtle.html#turtle.textinput

 When the program starts, the `get_possible_colors` function is called to determine what colors will be passed into `pick_color`.
 Update this function to ask the user to enter a series of colors instead of always returning the rainbow.
 If the user clicks "cancel" at any point, default to using the rainbow.
 You can determine if the user canceled by checking if the return value of `screen.textinput` is `None`.

+Note: if you are using `ball_number % 7` in `pick_color()` your program will break if there are fewer than seven colors in your list.
+Instead of using a static number, use `ball_number % len(colors)` to allow this to work for any number of colors.
+(Recall that `len()` is a pre-built python function that returns the length of a list or string.)

 ## Bonus Task: Pot of Gold
 Nice work completing the assignment!
 Now that you're done, you have a few options: